containerbuildsystem/osbs-docs/docs/users.rst

   ``com.redhat.component`` label in generated Dockerfile.
 Used to name the build when uploading to Koji.
 Defaults to the module name.

+base_image
+  The image that is used when installing packages to create the filesystem.
+  It is also recorded as the parent image of the output image.
+This defaults to the ``flatpak: base_image`` setting in the **reactor-config-map**.

 branch
   The branch of the application or runtime.
 In many cases, this will match the stream name of the module.
 Required.